-The Mount Vernon Music and Arts Festival traditionally begins the 2nd Thursday in August, runs through Sunday, and is located in downtown Mount Vernon (Knox County), Ohio.
+The Mount Vernon Music and Arts Festival traditionally begins the 2nd Thursday or Friday in August, runs through Sunday, and is located in downtown Mount Vernon (Knox County), Ohio.

 The Festival was originally part of an event called ‘Dixie Days,’ which included sidewalk sales, a softball tournament, music and food.
 Eventually the weekend was named the ‘Dan Emmett Music and Arts Festival’ and became more focused on the artistic elements of the event.
 Some of the featured nationally-known acts included Jan and Dean, Peter Noone, The Fifth Dimension, Lee Greenwood, Crystal Gayle, The Osmonds, Sha-Na-Na, Paul Revere and the Raiders, Larry Gatlin, and Lorrie Morgan.
 Central Ohio mainstays Phil Dirt and the Dozers have also been a Festival favorite, along with a car show/cruise-in on Sunday.
 Local and regional artists, including youth performances, have always been a mainstay of our event.